rssnyder/discord-stock-ticker/README.md

 Don't see a stock or crypto that you need?
 Join our discord or open a github issue to get new ones added!

+WARNING: Due to an increase in usage, I am having to verify some bots.
+Discord is experiancing an influx in verification requests and thus there may be some bots that you are unable to add until the bot is verified.
+You can either try again later or join the discord to get alerted when these bots become requestable again.

 ### Stocks

 [![GameStop](https://logo.clearbit.com/gamestop.com)](https://discord.com/api/oauth2/authorize?client_id=805268557994262529&permissions=0&scope=bot)